 - 7. Establish a connection (not a link) to the DUT - 8.
 Use a Traffic Generator to send the DUT 'lc_max' link pulses spaced at 16ms, then 100Base-TX signaling for several seconds, followed by validly formed 10Base-T frames spaced at 16ms - 9.
-Determine whether the DUT received any of the frames
+Determine whether the DUT remains in a 10Base-T link by monitoring if it is sending out NLPs throughout the process.
+Also, if the means exists, determine if the DUT received any of the frames